How Six Printers Overcame Business Challenges

-While the wide-format segment is diverse in many ways, including the product mix of companies producing graphics, the business models they follow, and the markets they serve, there is comfort in knowing that despite all that makes us different, we are joined by common challenges.
+While the wide-format segment is diverse in many ways, including the product mix of companies producing graphics, the business models they follow, and the markets they serve, there is comfort in knowing that despite all that makes us different, we are joined by common business challenges.

 Late last year, PRINTING United Alliance (formerly SGIA) published its annual industry report addressing growth strategies and capital investment.
 The report for the graphics and sign segment features a listing of what responding business owners reported as their biggest barriers to growth.
 Using those barriers as inspiration, we take common business barriers, and reach out to individual businesses that have experienced those challenges and done something about them.
 This article features six micro-case studies, designed to provide strategies and fuel to your efforts.
 Each concludes with a key concept or idea to consider.

-Challenge: Downward Pressure on Pricing
+Business Challenge 1: Downward Pressure on Pricing

 Brian Hite, Principal and Cofounder, Image Options